qvattr0/balatro-music-replacer/README.md

 5. Navigate to 'Contents/Resources/'
 6. Rename 'Balatro.love' to 'Balatro.zip'
 7. Double click 'Balatro.zip' to extract and navigate into the Balatro folder
-8. Navigate to the `resources/sounds/` folder.
+### Manually Patching Music (macOS)
 9. Drag and drop the music files into the folder.
+1. Get the music files from the music replacement source
+   - The music files should be named `music1.ogg`, `music2.ogg`,..., `music5.ogg`
+2. Navigate to '~/Library/Application Support/Steam/steamapps/common/Balatro'
+    'Contents/Resources/' folder from step 5
+3. Right click on Balatro.app and click 'Show Package Contents'.
+4. Navigate to 'Contents/Resources/'
+5. Rename 'Balatro.love' to 'Balatro.zip'
+6. Double click 'Balatro.zip' to extract and navigate into the Balatro folder
+7. Navigate to the `resources/sounds/` folder.
+8. Drag and drop the music files into the folder.
-10. Return to the Balatro folder from step 7
+9. Return to the Balatro folder from step 7
-11. Press shift-A to select all, right click, and press 'Compress'
+10. Press shift-A to select all, right click, and press 'Compress'
-12. Rename 'Archive.zip' to 'Balatro.love' and copy it to the 'Contents/Resources/' folder from step 5
+11. Rename 'Archive.zip' to 'Balatro.love' and copy it to the
-13. Delete the Balatro folder and 'Balatro.zip' from 'Contents/Resources/'
-14. Run Balatro.

-## Building from Source

-1. Clone the repository.
-2. Install pyinstaller with `pip install pyinstaller`.
-3. Run `pyinstaller --onefile main.py`.
-4. The executable will be in the `dist/` folder.
 5. Run the executable in a directory with the resources folder

-## Credit
+12. Delete the Balatro folder and 'Balatro.zip' from 'Contents/Resources/'
+13. Run Balatro.

 - Dom Palombi for the music covers.
   - [Balatro Boss Blind Cover](https://www.youtube.com/watch?v=Uxc0m4GRiuc)
   - [Balatro Main Theme Cover](https://www.youtube.com/watch?v=WJi6m7R8ADY)
-- 7zip for opening archives.
+2. Install `pyinstaller` with `pip install pyinstaller`.
 - PyInstaller for .exe creation.
 - The Balatro team for the game.